WHAT DO THE SCORES MEAN?

 CalTOX is used to combine estimated doses with Scorecard's risk assessment values to estimate the health risks posed by a release of one pound of a chemical to air or water.
-To assign noncancer risk scores, risk assessment values are combined with CalTOX doses to calcualte a hazard index using the conventional approach to noncancer risk characterization:
+To assign cancer risk scores, cancer potency values are combined with CalTOX doses to estimate added cancer risk using the conventional approach to cancer risk characterization:

-To obtain a Noncancer Risk Score for a chemical released to water, the hazard index resulting from a one pound release of that chemical to water is normalized by the hazard index for a one pound release of toluene to water.
-The units of Noncancer Risk Scores are pounds of toluene-equivalents.
-To obtain a single common denominator of toluene-equivalents, water TEPs are normalized to air TEPs.
+To obtain a Cancer Risk Score for a chemical released to air, the estimated cancer risk resulting from a one pound release of that chemical to air is normalized by the estimated cancer risk for a one pound release of benzene to air.
+The units of Cancer Risk Scores are pounds of benzene-equivalents.

 On how CalTOX is used to calculate Risk Scores

 On strengths and limitations of this type of scoring system